Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Experiment

 \subsection{Implementation Details}

 VGG16 \cite{simonyan2014very} pre-trained on ImageNet \cite{russakovsky2015imagenet} is used as the backbone in experiment.
 Selective Search\cite{uijlings2013selective} is used to generate about 2,000 proposals per-image for PASCAL VOC and MCG is used for MS-COCO.
 The maximum iteration numbers are set to be 150k, 160k and 300k for VOC 2007, VOC 2012 and MS-COCO respectively.
-For Selection Module, we alternate EM step every 3000 iterations in the first 30000 iterations, then we optimize them jointly.
 The whole WSOD network is by stochastic gradient descent (SGD) with a momentum of 0.9, an initial learning rate of 0.001 and a weight decay of 0.0005.
 The learning rate will decay with a factor of 10 at the 75kth, 80kth and 150kth iterations for VOC 2007, VOC 2012 and MS-COCO, respectively.
 The total number of refinement branches is set to be 3.
 For data augmentation, we use six image scales $\{480, 576, 688, 864, 1000, 1200\}$ (resize the shortest side to one of these scales) and cap the longest image side to less than 2000 with horizontal flips for both training and testing.
+The balance weights $\lambda$ and $\nu$ is 0.05 and 0.1.